victor-wiki/SideBySideExplorer/README.md

-# SideBySideExplorer
-File explorer with two windows, you can copy, cut file or folder between two windows directly by context meny, shortcut key or by drag/drop.
+File explorer with two windows, you can copy or cut files between them directly.